jessstapley/CercosporaGWAS/KmerGWAS_GAPIT.md

-# Kmer GWAS
+# K-mer GWAS
 Kmers were counted with KMC following recomendations from (https://github.com/voichek/kmersGWAS).
-Using these kmer counts we then performed the GWAS in R with Gapit (https://github.com/jiabowang/GAPIT)
+Using these kmer counts I performed the GWAS in R with Gapit (https://github.com/jiabowang/GAPIT)

-# Counting kmers with KMC
+# Counting k-mers with KMC

 ```
 IDX=$LSB_JOBINDEX